slorber/react-async-hook/README.md

 It is possible to debounce a promise.

-I recommend [awesome-debounce-promise](https://github.com/slorber/awesome-debounce-promise), as it handles nicely potential concurrency issues and have React in mind (particularly the common usecase of a debounced search input/autocomplete)
+I recommend [awesome-debounce-promise](https://github.com/slorber/awesome-debounce-promise), as it handles nicely potential concurrency issues and have React in mind (particularly the common use-case of a debounced search input/autocomplete)

 As debounced functions are stateful, we have to "store" the debounced function inside a component.
 We'll use for that [use-constant](https://github.com/Andarist/use-constant) (backed by `useRef`).